martiniradi/my-wowchemy-site/content/authors/admin/_index.md

     url: https://www.man.dtu.dk/english

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include large-scale optimization, maritime logistics, and on-demand mobility
+bio: Passionate about optimization in transportation and logistics

 # Interests to show in About widget
 interests: